h5netcdf/h5netcdf/README.rst

 -----

 h5netcdf has two APIs, a new API and a legacy API.
-Both interfaces currently reproduce most of the features of the netCDF interface, with the noteable exceptions of:
+Both interfaces currently reproduce most of the features of the netCDF interface, with the notable exceptions of:

 - support for operations the rename or delete existing objects.
-- suport for creating unlimited dimensions.
+- support for creating unlimited dimensions.

 We simply haven't gotten around to implementing these features yet.
 Patches would be very welcome.